 Restoring Vision was founded in 2003 and has distributed over 2.2 million glasses to people who lack access due to geography or poverty through charitable mission groups.
 For more information, visit RestoringVision.org.

-For more information about Brian Verger and RecordKeepers please visit .
+For more information about Brian Verger and RecordKeepers please visit Recordkeepers.net.

 For more information, press only: